 1. Our YMCA membership.
 I cancelled it last month to try and save some money and realized that it’s vital to my sanity.
 We just can’t do without it!
-I’m grateful for Ryan’s job, and that we have the means for uplifting activities like the Y. But I did find some things that aren’t essential for my sanity: Netflix and Spotify (because we already have Amazon Prime).
+I’m grateful for Ryan’s job, and that we have the means for uplifting activities like the Y. But I did find some things that aren’t essential for my sanity: Netflix and Spotify.
 So those went bye bye.
 Money still saved!

 2. My computer.
 This is going to sound weird, but I’m an artist who doesn’t like getting my hands dirty.
 I enjoy drawing and painting but tend to be put off by them because they can be so messy… Even more so when the kids want to get involved.
 I’m grateful that I can paint on my computer without making a mess!